 All VET courses are recorded on the HSC.
 As well, an HSC student receives either an Australian Qualification Framework (AQF) credential or a Statement of Attainment towards an AQF credential with a transcript of the units of competency achieved.
-Units of competencies are reported to the Board of Studies, Teaching & Educational Standards.
+Units of competencies are reported to the NSW Education Standards Authority (NESA).